Milswanca/VertexAnimationDocumentation/docs/crowd-tools-editor-mode.md

     1. Select which crowd brushes you would like to use with a placement tool
     2. Select from Paint, Grid or Single Placement modes

-3. Start placing instances into the level using your selected tool
+3. Start placing instances into the level using your chosen placement tool

 ## Read More